microo8/golymer/README.md

 ## template

 The function `golymer.NewTemplate` will create a new [template](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) element, from which the new custom element's `shadowDOM` will be instantiated.
-It is better to use the `template` element for this, because, and not `innerHTML`, because the browser must parse the html only once.
+It is better to use the `template` element for this, and not `innerHTML`, because the browser must parse the html only once.

 If you want to create an custom element with a template, you must set the elements template in the constructor with the `SetTemplate` function.